mcguffin/the-paste/readme.txt

 == Screenshots ==

-1. Pasting into rich text editor.
+1. Pasting into classic editor.
 You can either upload the image immediately or do so later.
-2. The media library has become pastable
+2. The media library is pastable too
-3. Paste multiple images from macOS Photos into Chrome
+3. Pasted multiple images from macOS Photos into Chrome
-4. A layer from Photoshop 2023
+4. A layer pasted from Adobe Photoshop 2023

 == Changelog ==